 Schools should also be mindful of incidental interference caused by positioning AP near metal objects which can cause this type of interference – such as metal radiators; or that they inadvertently cause interference by housing AP in metal cages.

-It is expected that a specialist wireless service technician from your IT support partner will ensure that the Standards outlined in E1 – E3 are being followed; mitigate against any issues, and ensure that you are getting the best coverage and performance from each AP in school.
+It is expected that a specialist wireless service technician from your Education Technology Support Partner will ensure that the Standards outlined in E1 – E3 are being followed; mitigate against any issues, and ensure that you are getting the best coverage and performance from each AP in school.

 In addition, as outlined in Standard E4, AP should also be able to compensate for other types of interference, such as Radio Frequency from other devices in use in school.

 Access Points need to use the latest standards and protocols to help provide you with greater networking capability throughout your school.

 Maintaining the wireless provision in school is essential for the school to successfully implement large scale uses of mobile devices, and different types of mobile devices.

 Wireless devices use a common protocol to connect and communicate through wireless access points.
 This is known as 802.11.

 Within this protocol, there are a number of standards which indicate how recent the wireless access points are, and consequently, how successful the solution is in supporting multiple, modern wireless devices.